-Experts believe that babies born to women infected with Zika virus are at risk for birth defects, including microcephaly (say "my-kroh-SEF-uh-lee").
+Experts believe that babies born to women who have the virus are at risk for birth defects, including microcephaly (say "my-kroh-SEF-uh-lee").
 Microcephaly means that the baby's head is smaller than normal.
 It causes problems in how the baby's brain develops.

-The Public Health Agency of Canada (PHAC) and U.S. Centers for Disease Control and Prevention (CDC) recommend that pregnant women wait until after they give birth before they travel to areas where there are Zika outbreaks.
+The Public Health Agency of Canada (PHAC) recommends that pregnant women wait until after they give birth before they travel to areas where there are Zika outbreaks.

-Zika can spread through sexual contact even if the person does not have symptoms.
-If your male partner has been to an area where there is a Zika outbreak, the PHAC and CDC recommend you delay having sex until the baby is born or always use condoms correctly every time you have vaginal, anal, and oral sex.
+Zika can be spread through sexual contact even if the person does not have symptoms.
+If your male partner has been to an area where there is a Zika outbreak, experts recommend you delay having sex until the baby is born or always use condoms correctly every time you have vaginal, anal, and oral sex.

 If you are pregnant and have travelled to an area with an outbreak of Zika, talk to your doctor about getting tested for the Zika virus.

-Women who are thinking about becoming pregnant and their male partners should talk to their doctor about their risk of travelling to areas where there are Zika outbreaks.
-Experts recommend that you avoid pregnancy if you or your male partner has been to an area with ongoing Zika transmission.
+Women who are thinking about becoming pregnant and their male partners should talk to their doctor about the risk of travelling to areas where there are Zika outbreaks.
+Experts recommend that you delay pregnancy if you or your male partner has been to an area with ongoing Zika transmission.

-There is no vaccine to prevent Zika virus.
+There is no vaccine to prevent Zika.
 But you can protect yourself from mosquito bites, especially when you travel.
-Remember that the mosquitoes that spread Zika are mainly active during the day.

 Adapted By: Alberta Health Services